fuzzball-muck/fuzzball/README_DOCKER.md

 Fuzzball has s Dockerfile, which is published to Dockerhub, and it also has a docker-compose file to make it simple to run your container with the proper environment variables and volumes set.

+To see our Dockerhub entry, go here: https://hub.docker.com/r/fbmuck/fbmuck

 ## Building

 To build the Dockerfile, you must first build the source code.
 There's currently a problem with the build process where the operating system in the FROM statement of the Dockerfile must match the operating system of the build host.